 Population Matters promotes reduced consumption as well as population stabilisation

-Developing countries do not consume unsustainably at present, and indeed many of their citizens live in dire poverty.
+People in developing countries do not consume at the same unsustainable levels as the rich at present, and indeed many of their citizens live in dire poverty.
 They have a right to economic development.
 In developing countries, population growth is often high, caused by an unmet need for contraception and a lack of women’s empowerment.
 Large families make it more difficult to escape poverty.
-Empowering people to control their fertility and limiting population growth will help to achieve the global Sustainable Development Goals and also to ensure that in a world in which fewer people are poor, there are enough resources for all in the future.
+Empowering people to control their family sizes and limiting population growth will help to achieve the global Sustainable Development Goals and also to ensure that in a world in which fewer people are poor, there are enough resources for all in the future.

 Population concern is ‘colour blind’

 Population Matters opposes all racism, vehemently and as a matter of principle.
 We see population stabilisation as a necessary condition for a sustainable future in which all of humanity thrives.
 All countries have a responsibility to stabilise population and bring consumption to sustainable levels.
 These goals must be met without discrimination of any kind.

 Population Matters believes migration is an issue we must all address

 Many conflicts are, at least in part, caused by resource scarcity.
 Climate change pressures, conflict, and political conditions force many to migrate.
 Migration can also put a strain on the sustainability of destination countries.
 There are economic and environmental limits to how many people these countries can accommodate, and it can be argued that migration flows only move or spread the challenges faced, as opposed to solving them.
 These are complex issues without simple solutions.